alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Vicky-Hellon/weekly-meetings.md

 #### Who helped you this week?
 * EZ with R training- have finished all her modules- they were great!
+  - EK - Great that you have done this.
+Can you remember to put this on our next CM report.
+Do you have any feedback for EZ to improve the course? or anything that you would need to implement the use of this in your work?

 #### What did you achieve?
 * R training over end of December and finished yesterday